 When I was very young, about eighteen, I used to go beyond the curriculum and read poetry contained in my handy edition of the Norton Anthology of Literature, bought in connection with a university English class.
 I was green and emotional, with time on my hands, and found that I quite liked the stuff, the up so floating, many bells down, the quiet, meaningless voices like wind through tall grass, or rat’s feet over broken glass in our dry cellars – that stuff.
 It struck a chord with University Me.
 Some of the poems, not connected to any current assignment, were familiar from High School, where I was part of an advanced English class in which the same small group of students stuck together, under the direction of the same teacher, through multiple grades – a wonderful time, thinking back, in which I shared ideas, and quite a few laughs, with people I haven’t seen for over 40 years, but still think about all the time.

 It was then that I fell under the thrall of The Love Song of J. Alfred Prufrock, a hackneyed choice perhaps, like loving Beethoven’s Fifth, but still my favourite, then and now.
 When we first read it, it was like coming home.
 I already knew all about the sea girls wreathed in seaweed, and the human voices that wake us to drown.
 I’m a born romantic.
-It was just occurring to me then that I adored females and everything about them, right down to the timbre of their voices, the way they thought before they spoke, and the way they were so good at listening, plus, admittedly, a number of other key attributes, which you can’t blame a teenaged guy for appreciating – a general tendency that drew me, perhaps inevitably, to have very specific feelings for a very special clear-eyed, whip-smart, painfully pretty brown-haired girl who sat a couple of tables away in class, whose daily proximity was the purest torture.
+It was just occurring to me then that I adored females and everything about them, right down to the timbre of their voices, the way they thought before they spoke, and the way they were so good at listening, plus, admittedly, a number of other key attributes, which you can’t blame a teenaged guy for appreciating – a general tendency that drew me, perhaps inevitably, to have very specific feelings for a very special clear-eyed, whip-smart, painfully pretty brown-haired girl who sat a couple of tables away in class, and whose daily proximity was the purest torture.
 I was also a real dweeb of a guy who was, sad to say, quite spectacularly incompetent and unpopular with the opposite sex, and already used to the idea of unrequited affection.
 So I understood Prufrock immediately.
 I already had it inside, in a way, having myself heard many times the snicker of my own footman, who was not yet so eternal, but certainly found me amusing, and having also repeatedly been too afraid to force the moment to its crisis, knowing it would simply end in dismayed rejection.
 That pair of twisted claws, I knew in my bones, should have been me, too.
 I was right up to speed on the merits of having been those claws.

 Other poems that I tripped over later, as I thumbed through Norton’s anthology, were new to me, but seemed equally to have been nestled within my own subconscious from the day I was born.
 There was one called Keeping Things Whole, by Mark Strand, in which the author noted, in a tone more matter-of-fact than sad, that when he tried to define himself, the only things he could come up with were all the things he wasn’t; in a field, he was the absence of field, and wherever he went, he was what was missing.
 Yup.